goldfinch-eng/mono/client/README.md

 - Run a local blockchain. `npx buidler node`
 - Run the server. `npm start`
 - You will also likely want to run the deploy script so you have a usable testing environment.
+To really take advantage of this, you should login to your Metamask first, then copy your account number, and paste it in like the following:
+  - `TEST_USER_ADDRESS={YOUR_ACCOUNT_ADDRESS} npx buidler run scripts/localTestingDeploy.js --network localhost`
+  - By using the `TEST_USER_ADDRESS`, the script will automatically give that user an open Credit Line, as well as send them some test funds of ETH, plus USDC
-To do this, run `npx buidler run scripts/localTestingDeploy.js --network localhost` --> Note this script does lots of useful things besides deploying the contracts.
+  --> Note this script does lots of useful things besides deploying the contracts.
 For example, it also creates an underwriter, gives them a limit, creates a creditLine, funds the pool, etc.
+  -->

 - That's pretty much it!
 Make your changes.
 The local server will auto reload when you make your changes.